flanksource/docs/canary-checker/docs/windows.md

 ```

 ## 4. Install Canary Checker as a service

-The powershell install script is able to download all requirements , if the windows machine does not have internet accesss you will need to manually download the [prerequisites](/##-1.-check-prerequisites) and place them in the script folder.
+The powershell install script is able to download all requirements , if the windows machine does not have internet access you will need to manually download the [prerequisites](/##-1.-check-prerequisites) and place them in the script folder.

 ```
 .\install-service.ps1 -configfile .\canary-checker.yaml -operation install